Copacabana Bolivia is a small yet exciting town that resides on the southeastern end of Lake Titicaca.

 La Paz to Copacabana bus:

-For travelers departing from La Paz to Copacabana, the bus leaves at 7:00 am and arrives in Copocabana Bolivia at 11:30 am.
+For travelers departing from La Paz to Copacabana, the bus leaves at 7:00 am and arrives at 11:30 am.

 Click Here to visit the Peru Hop website for more information and to book your bus tickets online.

-The first adventure you’ll want to tick off your list of things to do in Copacabana is visiting Lake Titicaca which happens to be the largest lake in South America and the highest lake in the world!
+The first adventure you’ll want to tick off your list of things to do in Copacabana is visiting Lake Titicaca, which is the largest lake in South America and the highest lake in the world!

 From the center of town, the hike to Cerro Calvario takes around forty minutes and there are two ways of reaching the top.